tammyn102/muskrats_streamlit/README.md

 python -m pip install streamlit --user
 ```

-Then, to run an app:
+Then, to run the app, open a terminal to this repository and then:
 ```
-python -m streamlit run app.py
+python -m streamlit run main_page.py
 ```